benjum/uclax-open-python/book/landing.md

-# Jupyter Book for UCLAx Webinar Intro to Python
+# Jupyter Book for UCLAx Open Webinars on Python

 ## Benjamin John Winjum

-This text is intended to compliment a short intro to Python.
+This text is intended to compliment short intro webinars on Python.